A dataset of primary nasopharyngeal carcinoma MRI with multi-modalities segmentation: Methods

+To perform technical validation, we used Inter-Rater Reliability on a randomly selected set of 30 patient images.
+Two experienced radiologists, each with over 10 years of expertise, independently delineated the tumor lesions on three MRI sequences for each patient.
+The inter-rater reliability was assessed by comparing the Dice coefficients and Jaccard indices between the two radiologists across all 30 patients.
+The results, presented in Fig.~\ref{fig:dice} and Fig.~\ref{fig:jaccard}, demonstrated high consistency between the radiologists, confirming the reliability of the manual delineation process.
+Validation upon completion, the senior radiologist randomly selected and reviewed 10 cases to ensure compliance; all of them matched segmentation standards.

-\subsection{Morphological parameters}
+\subsection{Morphological Parameters}

+In the analysis of 3D tumor models, the study utilizes critical metrics such as Surface Area, Volume, Max Diameter, and Surface Regularity to understand the spatial attributes of tumors, particularly those with irregular shapes or multi-directional extensions.

+\begin{itemize} \item \textbf{Surface Area Measurement:} The Marching Cubes algorithm constructs a triangular mesh of the tumor surface.
+The total surface area is then calculated by summing the areas of all the triangles in the mesh. \item \textbf{Volume Calculation:}

-In the analysis of 3D tumor models, the Surface area, Volume, Max diameter and Surface regularity metrics are important to understand the tumor's spatial attributes, especially if the tumor has an irregular shape or extends in multiple directions.
-Surface Regularity $= v / (\frac{4}{3} \pi R^3)$ where $v$ represents the volume of the segmented tumor and $R$ denotes the equivalent radius of the tumor computed by the surface area.
-Surface Regularity is particularly important in understanding the complexity of a tumor's shape, as tumors with more irregular surfaces can indicate different biological behaviors compared to those with smoother surfaces.
+Based on the mesh, the method calculates the contribution of each triangle to the total volume.
+For each triangle, the algorithm computes a signed volume, taking into account the triangle’s orientation, which is determined by the order of its vertices.
+This approach effectively handles the irregular borders of the tumor by accurately incorporating the contribution of each individual triangle in the mesh. \item \textbf{Max Diameter:} This metric is computed by identifying the maximum Euclidean distance between any two points on the tumor surface mesh. \item \textbf{Surface Regularity:} Surface Regularity $= v / (\frac{4}{3} \pi R^3)$ where $v$ represents the volume of the segmented tumor and $R$ denotes the equivalent radius of the tumor computed by the surface area.
+Surface Regularity is particularly important in understanding the complexity of a tumor's shape, as tumors with more irregular surfaces can indicate different biological behaviors compared to those with smoother surfaces. \end{itemize}

 These metrics provide a comprehensive assessment of the tumor's characteristics, aiding in diagnosis and treatment planning.